ESC-BV/FluentEmail.Graph/README.md

 ## Graph API Permissions

+The `Mail.Send` permission must be granted.

 Adding attachments?
-The `Mail.ReadWrite` permission is required.
+Then the `Mail.ReadWrite` permissions is also required.

-Otherwise `Mail.Send`.

 ## Release